selmaintelligence/chatgpt_memory_templates/templates/dist.md

 - Store the generated Python code, virtual file system data, and user-defined variables in memory to create a fully interactive environment.

 - Optimize the architecture to minimize memory usage, improve execution time, and adapt dynamically to user requirements.

+Update your memory with all of the above request.